INTRODUCTION _______________________

 🙌🏼 Teamwork is everything

-Our team was super kind to allow everyone to express what they want to learn and practice certain areas of design.
-I got to work on my user research skills and explore visual design more deeply.
+Our team members were kind, and provided a safe space for everyone to express their interests.
+I had the opportunity to work on my user research skills and take the lead on visual design.
 Having considerate team members really makes you want to come to work every single day!

 🧠 Always rationalize